subsquid/squid-crust-example/README.md

-# squid-statemine
+# squid-crust

 Sample [squid](https://subsquid.io) project to demonstrate its structure and conventions.
-It accumulates [stetemine](https://parachains.info/details/statemine) information about assets and asset balances and serves them via graphql API.
+It accumulates [crust](https://crust.network) information about storage order placements and user groups and serves them via graphql API.

 ## Prerequisites